bbethi/stroke-risk-analysis/README.md

 - **Correlation**: Strong associations found between stroke and factors like hypertension, heart disease, and glucose levels.
 - **Best Model**: Random Forest outperformed other models with an AUC of 1.0, indicating exceptional discriminatory power.

-## Limitations

-- Dataset merging was limited due to the lack of unique columns.
-- Age inconsistencies in the dataset required additional preprocessing.

 ## Authors